elamperti/dotfiles/docs/sonarr-with-tixati.md

   * In **Settings > Transfers > Meta info** set it to open `.torrent` files created/moved in a folder you specify (e.g. `~/.sonarr/`).
 Check the "Load magnet URLs ..." box.
 If you are already using a particular folder for this you can keep it as it is, just remember to make it match when you configure Sonarr.
   * In **Settings > Transfers > Locations** check "Upon completion, move to this location" and point torrents to a folder that we'll later monitor with Sonarr (e.g. `~/torrents/sonarr-will-handle-this`).
-  * To avoid being prompted each time a `.torrent` file is found, go to **User interface > Behavior**, and click the **Configure...** button next to "Transfer loading priority/location prompt".
+  * To avoid being prompted each time a `.torrent` file is found, go to **User interface > Behavior**, uncheck "Activate main window when new transfers are loaded" and click the **Configure...** button next to "Transfer loading priority/location prompt".
 Under "Contexts" make sure "Created from watched folder" is unchecked.

+Note: Disabling the main window activation on new transfers will also affect the focusing behavior of _manually_ added torrents.

 ## Connecting the dots